opencomputeproject/SAI/doc/SAI-Proposal-PFC_Deadlock_State.md

                     queue_p->pfc_deadlock_time_left -= poll_period;
                 }
             } else {
-                // Queue is in PFC deadlock DETECTION state, but queue is not stuck.
+                // Queue is in PFC deadlock DETECTION state, but queue is not stuck
+                // or was not stuck the the whole time during the polling interval.
                 // Reset detection interval time.
                 queue_p->pfc_deadlock_time_left = queue_p->pfc_deadlock_detect_intv_time;
             }